(1) B2B WAVE LTD, a company incorporated in UK (registration number 10023457) (the “Provider”)

 7.2 The Customer will pay the Charges to the Provider within 15 days of the date of issue of an invoice issued in accordance with Clause 7.1.

-7.3 All Charges stated in or in relation to this Agreement are stated inclusive of VAT, unless the context requires otherwise.
+7.3 All Charges stated in or in relation to this Agreement are stated exclusive of VAT, unless the context requires otherwise.
 VAT will be payable by the Customer to the Provider in addition to the principal amounts.

 7.4 Charges must be paid by bank transfer or by credit card (using such payment details as are notified by the Provider to the Customer from time to time).